hayabuzo/Striatum/README.md

 ## Filters building.

-Every filter should have the special structure with 5 necessarily colons:
+Every filter should have the special structure with 5 necessary colons:

 **FilterName @ TX : UV : CL : AL : BL : TX**